DjangoGirls/tutorial/django_forms/README.md

             form = PostForm()
         return render(request, 'blog/post_edit.html', {'form': form})

 Let's try if it works.
 Go to the page `http://127.0.0.1:8000/post/new/`, add a `title` and `text`, save it... and voilà!
-The new blog post is added and we are redirected to `post_detail` page.
+The new blog post is added and we are redirected to `post_detail` page!

+That is awesome!

 ## Form validation